sakuli/Docs/content/enterprise_features/e2e.md

 ### 4.3 Configure what to execute on `npm test`

 The main configuration file of a npm project is its `package.json` file.
-Within this file it's possible to configure <a href="https://docs.npmjs.com/misc/scripts" target="_blank">npm-scripts</a>, a handy way to execute scripts inside an npm project.
+Within this file it's possible to configure <a href="https://docs.npmjs.com/misc/scripts" target="_blank" rel="noopener">npm-scripts</a>, a handy way to execute scripts inside an npm project.

 An empty project initialised via `npm init` already contains one script: `npm test`